AugustinaOkonkwo/AugustinaOkonkwo/README.md

 I am analytically curious with proficiency working with Python and Power BI.

-I am currently learning SQL and Tableau.
+I am currently learning SQL.

 I enjoy analyzing and visualizing data to make better and informed decisions.